Sail away from the safe harbor. Catch the trade winds in your sails. Explore. Dream. Discover. — H. Jackson Brown Jr., P.S. I Love You”

-We all have dreams in our mind and often listen to our own advices to follow them.
-Yet every step that we take into our life, our dream walks more into the abyss.
+We all have dreams in mind and often hear advices to follow them.
+Yet every step that we take into our life, our dream walks faster to the abyss.
 There must be some flaw in the way we’re trying to achieve these dreams.
 It’s definitely not our surroundings because a dreamer can tweak their environment in no time.

 Have a good conversation with any successful human and you will find that they’ve tried different things in life.
 The only reason they’ve tried and failed is because they’ve removed the fear of the unknown.